Florida deputy shoots armed man to 'eliminate threat' during Ocala disturbance call, sheriff says

 The sheriff's office has not clarified whether additional deputies were dispatched to the scene as backup or if the initial deputy handled the domestic call alone.

-It's not known if the deputy has been placed on administrative leave pending the outcome of the use of force investigation.
+The deputy has been placed on paid leave pending the outcome of the use of force investigation.

 What's next: